silnrsi/fontdocs/README.md

 ## License

-This software is Copyright (c) 2021 SIL International (http://www.sil.org) and released under the MIT license (see LICENSE).
-Font software from the Charis SIL project is released under the SIL Open Font License, Version 1.1 (http://scripts.sil.org/OFL).
+This software is Copyright (c) 2021 SIL International (http://www.sil.org) and released under the MIT license.
+Font software from the Charis SIL project is released under the SIL Open Font License, Version 1.1 (http://scripts.sil.org/OFL). (see [LICENSE](LICENSE) for details).